 - Approve the request without changing the license status, creating an exception.
 An exception can be created for either just that specific release or all releases of the package.

-This example task for pypi psycopg2-binary exists because the license was entered as a string that is not easily mapped to the proper SPDX expression.
+An example: This task for 'pypi/psycopg2-binary' exists because the license was entered as a string that is not easily mapped to the proper SPDX expression.
 The maintainer had listed the license as "LGPL with exceptions or ZPL", which is not mappable to an SPDX expression.
 Someone will have to research what the appropriate license is and enter the license in this task.

 Creating exceptions for specific packages